ircam-ismm/como-vox/README.md

 - [ ] prototype with user scripts

 - [x] long loading time on iOS (1 minute): pinned certificate? connected once to https://apps.cosima.ircam.fr and update local certificates
+  - [ ] DNS problem, should have a local one without catch-all and a remote with catch-all to avoid iOS time-outs

 ### Fabrice